numaproj/numaflow/docs/user-guide/sources/user-defined-sources.md

 ## Available Environment Variables

-Some environment variables are available in the user defined source container:
+Some environment variables are available in the user-defined source container:

 - `NUMAFLOW_NAMESPACE` - Namespace.
 - `NUMAFLOW_POD` - Pod name.